tokenami/tokenami/README.md

 export { css };
 ```

-Now you can use the utility from the file you created instead and it will handle aliases correctly.
+Now you can use the utility from the file you created and it will handle aliases correctly.

 ```tsx
 import { css } from './css';